 Catholic Charities runs several types of food programs based at four of its sites, the Thrift Center in Wilmington, the Kent County Office in Dover, Casa San Francisco in Milford, and Seton Center in Princess Anne.

 HOW WE HELP

 The Food Cooperative program helps families and individuals stretch their limited incomes by providing a supplemental bag of groceries monthly.
 With the help of the Food Bank of Delaware and the Maryland Food Bank, club members receive nutritious, meal-ready products for a fraction of retail value.
 Members also receive educational materials, recipes, and shopping tips.
-Food cooperatives are located at Bayard House, Kent County Office, Casa San Francisco, and Seton Center.
+Food cooperatives are located at the Thrift Center, Kent County Office, Casa San Francisco, and Seton Center.